keithrabb/stock-analysis/README.md

 - Refactored Code 2018 ran at 0.109375 seconds

 When Original Homework Code was run it progressively got slower.
 When Refactored Code was run, it got faster.
-The 2017 code droped from .14 to .11 seconds
+The 2017 code dropped from .14 to .11 seconds

 ### Why did this happen?
 *The answer came to me while I was dreaming about this problem and led me to resolution to push through the project.*